What can go wrong with the knee joint?

 The first step in treating knee pain is often with physical rehabilitation to correct muscle imbalances and knee bracing.

-What are knee injections for pain?
+What are knee injections?

 Knee injections treat knee pain, arthritis, osteoarthritis, swelling, and inflammation.
 At Keystone Health & Wellness Center, the staff offers hyaluronan injections.
 Hyaluronan injections — also known as viscosupplementation — target only knee pain from osteoarthritis.